Archive for hindu

 RED HALO is a collection of household linen based in Benaras (Varanasi – India) providing work to people who were living with difficulties and education to children.

-“Like” the RED HALO page on Facebook and join this human adventure in Varanasi,www.facebook.com/redhalo.in
+“Like” the RED HALO page on Facebook and support this amazing human adventure in Varanasi, www.facebook.com/redhalo.in

 Join the photographer at www.facebook.com/laurent.goldstein.photography